 Classes

-Our Class Coordinator has lined up a wonderful selection of classes for us to choose from!
+Our Class Coordinator has lined up a wonderful selection of classes for you to choose from!

 BUT WAIT…..you can sign up for a third WAIT LIST CLASS!
 So if you have signed up for 2 class periods and want to take a third, you can sign up for one on a wait list.
 If the class you selected as your third option does not fill up to the max class number the instructor has indicated, you may be in that class.
 The instructor will be notified and you will hear from the instructor like any other class.
 You may not select WAIT LIST for a 2 period class.
 Please see the “Wait List” option at Registration.